-9 Steps for rehearsing a monologue.
+9 Steps for Preparing a Monologue.

 1. Read the Play

-If you are doing a monologue with unfamiliar language, look up all the foreign words in a dictionary.
+If you are doing a monologue with unfamiliar language, look up all the foreign/unfamiliar words in a dictionary.
 This is especially important with a Shakespearean monologue.
 You can also use Shakespeare’s Words, which is an excellent dictionary specifically for Shakespearean language.

 3. Understand the Style